knupfer/type-of-html/Readme.md

 This sort of compiletime optimization isn't for free, it'll increase compilation times.

+Note that compiling with `-O2` results in a ~25% faster binary than with `-O` and compiling with `-O0` compiles about 15 times faster, so be sure that you develop with `-O0` and benchmark or deploy with `-O2`.
+Be aware, that cabal compiles only with `-O` if you don't specify explicitly otherwise.

 ## Comparision to lucid and blaze-html

 Advantages of `type-of-html`:
-- more or less 7 times faster
+- more or less 10 times faster on a medium sized page
 - a lot higher type safety: nearly no invalid document is inhabited
 - fewer dependencies